YouTube Privacy Guidelines

-- other family members (e.g., husband, wife, cousin, brother, sister)
+- Other family members (such as husband, wife, cousin, brother, sister)

 Tips on filing a complete privacy complaint

-- Please be clear and concise so that the YouTube Team can identify you within the video.
+- Be clear and concise so that the YouTube Team can identify you within the video.

-- Use time stamps to indicate only one or two places where you clearly appear in the video.
+- Use timestamps to indicate all places where you appear in the video.

 - Make sure you've included the video URL in your report.
-You are not required to submit a URL if you are reporting an entire channel.
+If you're reporting an entire channel, you're not required to submit a URL.

-- If you are reporting a comment made in the comments section of a video, please note this in the description area.
+- If you are reporting a comment made in the comments section of a video, note it in the description area.
 Include the commenter's username in the username field.

 Receiving notice of a privacy violation

-YouTube may provide you, the uploader, an opportunity to remove or edit the private information within your video.
-In this case, we would email you about the potential violation and allow you 48 hours to take action on the complaint.
+YouTube may give you, the uploader, an opportunity to remove or edit the private information within your video.
+In this case, we would email you about the potential violation and allow you 48 hours to act on the complaint.
 If you remove the alleged violation from the site within the 48 hours, the complaint filed will then be closed.
 If the potential privacy violation remains on the site after 48 hours, the complaint will be reviewed by the YouTube Team.

-If we remove your video for a privacy violation, please do not upload another version featuring the same people.
-These individuals will likely file another privacy complaint or report you for harassment.
-We are serious about protecting our users and suspend accounts that violate people's privacy.
+If we remove your video for a privacy violation, do not upload another version featuring the same people.
+These people will likely file another privacy complaint or report you for harassment.
+We're serious about protecting our users and suspend accounts that violate people's privacy.

 - You can remove the reported content completely from the site.

-- If someone's full name or other personal information is listed within the title, description, or tags of your video, you can edit this by going to My Videos and clicking the Edit button on the reported video.
+- If someone's full name or other personal information is listed within the title, description, or tags of your video, you can edit these details by going to Videos and clicking the Edit button on the reported video.

 - You can blur the faces of individuals who appear in the videos.